Xanatosinc/rarefaction/db-py/README.md

 `python rarefy.py ECOTYPE "rep1 rep2"`

+NB: You can use `seq` to create a sequence of numbers, to serve as a list of replicants. eg.:
+`time src/python rarefy.py HLII --r $(seq -w -s ' ' 01 30) --d 50000`

 * (Sample depths defined in rarefy.py)

 * ECOTYPE: The name of the ecotype to be run.